nakqeeb/spring_boot_posts_app/README.md

 * Create, Update, and Delete Posts: Authenticated users can create, update, and delete their posts.
 * Fetch User Posts: Users can retrieve their posts, including both approved and unapproved ones.
 * Fetch Approved Posts: Authenticated and non-authenticated users can view all approved posts or retrieve an approved post by its ID.
+* Allow users to add comments to posts, fetch specific post's comments, and delete their own comments.

 ## Admin Module: